ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/project_structure.md

 ## Run scripts from end to end to ensure your code is executed reproducibly

-As you begin developing your project, it's a good idea to save your working code in a script file.
+As you begin developing your project, it is a good idea to save your working code in a script file.
 In R these are saved as `.R` files, and in Python as `.py`.
 You can use scripts within an Integrated Development Environment (IDE) like Visual Studio Code, RStudio, or PyCharm.